-The summer is almost here!
+The summer is here!
 Actually, for many of us, it starts well before school lets out due to our beautiful South Florida weather.
 However, as we immerse ourselves into those lazy days of summer, many parents find themselves looking for new and different types of camps to send the kids.
 After all, family vacations are great but why not let your kids try something new like learning a new skill or craft?

 Here are some fun camps in the area that you and your kids might want to check out:

 The Boynton Beach Recreation and Parks Department offers a great day camp program this summer at five convenient locations packed with a variety of experiences and field trips.
 Children, ages 4-14, will have loads of fun enjoying sports, crafts and play during their summer break.
 Registration begins February 4 for residents and February 11 for non-residents.
 Register by March 1 and the $25 registration fee is waived.

 Camps are held Monday-Friday from June 12 through August 4.
 Each camp has its own personality and feel, and one will be just right for your child!
 Children can pack a snack; lunch is provided through a special grant funded program at all sites and breakfast is provided at Camp Shining Stars and Camp Dolphins.
 Every child receives a free t-shirt.
 Fees for the entire 8 weeks are only $500 for residents and $625 non-residents for Kids Rock, Camp Happy Days, Camp Shining Stars and Camp Dolphins.
 Art Camp is $575 for residents and $720 for non-residents.
 These camps run from 7:30 a.m. – 5:30 p.m.

 For those who love sports and only need a half-day camp, Sports & Fitness Zone is available for ages 7-14 and takes place from 9:00 a.m. – 1:00 p.m.
 Fees are $220 for residents and $275 for non-residents.